Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Molmo2-8B 14% (7/50) 3 — Intersections (32), Multi-Lane (17), Cyclist (1) Binary default; ignores 7 of 10 categories

 Random baseline for 10-class classification is 10%.
 Cosmos is barely above chance, Video-LLaVA is chance, Molmo collapses to a coarser binary than the taxonomy expects.
-In zero-shot terms, none of these models is usable as a labeling oracle on this dataset.
+None of these models is usable as a labeling oracle on this dataset zero-shot.

 But the more interesting observation is that all three fail differently.
-They are not making the same mistake — Cosmos hallucinates scene reasoning, VL ignores the video and copies the prompt, Molmo bins everything into two classes.
-Three failures with no shared signal is qualitatively different from “three judges making correlated errors”, and it shapes what the rest of the pipeline can do (more on this in Section 8).
+Cosmos hallucinates scene reasoning, VL ignores the video and copies the prompt, Molmo bins everything into two classes.
+Three failures with no shared signal is qualitatively different from “three judges making correlated errors,” and it shapes what the rest of the pipeline can do (more on this in Section 9).

 Variation across 10 runs at temperature 0.3